Discovering What You Can Control: Interventional Boundary Discovery for Reinforcement Learning: Method

-The difficulty that observational feature selection faces under confounded distractors is not a failure of estimation; it is structural.
-We illustrate this with a concrete construction.
+Before presenting the theoretical guarantees of \IBD{}, we give a construction illustrating a failure mode of observational criteria.
+Natural dependence-based criteria, mutual information in particular, can fail to separate a confounded distractor from the true causal dimension it tracks, regardless of how well the dependence is estimated.

-\begin{proposition}[MI can rank distractors above causal dimensions] There exists an MDP in which a distractor dimension $d_k$ achieves the highest mutual information with actions among all observation dimensions, yet $\doop(\va)$ has zero causal effect on $d_k$. \end{proposition}
+\begin{proposition}[Observational dependence can rank confounded distractors above causal dimensions] A distractor can have higher mutual information with behavior actions than a causal state dimension, even though actions have zero causal effect on it. \end{proposition}